Finerestaurant/kicad-mcp-python/README.md

 ### 2. Configure Environment Variables

 Before running the server, you need to create a `.env` file in the project's root directory (`KiCad-mcp-python/.env`).
-This file is crucial for tools that rely on KiCad's command-line interface (CLI), such as the `verify_result` tool which generates screenshots to confirm the results of an operation.
+This file is crucial for tools that rely on KiCad's command-line interface (CLI), such as `get_board_status` which generates screenshots to provide visual context of the board.
 It stores the necessary environment variables for the server to function correctly.

 Create a file named `.env` and add the following content, adjusting the paths to match your system configuration: